 Student applicants will be screened through a process with clearly-defined minimum qualifications and prerequisites.
 Students will be expected to have cumulative 2.7 GPA in all college level coursework.

-Yes.
-Prospective teachers must pass the WEST-B (Washington Educator Skills Test–Basic) prior to full acceptance into BAS-TE.
+No, but you must take the WEST-B (Washington Educator Skills Test–Basic) prior to full acceptance into BAS-TE.
 The Professional Educator Standards Board (PESB) has established exemptions and alternatives to the WEST-B requirement.
 See the PESB website for details.

-Up to 30 candidates will be admitted for the Fall 2019 cohort.
-LCC will admit students based on a prioritization system that takes into account degree type, relevant work experience, GPA, and a personal statement.
+Up to 30 candidates will be admitted to each cohort.
+LCC will admit students based on a weighted application process based on the following criteria: degree type, relevant work experience, GPA, and a personal statement.

 We will work with all students who are interested in the BAS-TE program.
 You may need to retake some courses to improve your GPA, obtain more volunteer hours, or complete prerequisite courses.
 We will meet with interested students individually to develop a plan.

 Please stay posted for application information for the 2021 full-time cohort.

 Besides taking the WEST-B test (or equivalent), applicants will need: